zeroqn/navigator.lua/README.md

 - Treesitter symbol search.
 It is handy for large filas (Some of LSP e.g. sumneko_lua, there is a 100kb file size limition?)
 - FZY search with Lua-JIT
 - Better navigation for diagnostic errors, Navigate through all files/buffers that contain errors/warnings
-- Grouping references/implementation/incomming/outgoing based on file names.
+- Grouping references/implementation/incoming/outgoing based on file names.
 - Nerdfont, emoji for LSP and Treesitter kind
+- Optimize display (remove trailing bracket), display the caller of reference, de-duplicate lsp result.
+Using treesitter for file preview highlighter etc

 # Why a new plugin